krishnarula2/PayChat-App/README.md

-PayChat: A Simple Python Application for Payments and Messaging 💬💰 PayChat is a straightforward Python-based app that allows users to manage payments and communicate through messages.
+PayChat: A Simple Python Application for Payments and Messaging! 💰

+PayChat is a straightforward Python-based app that allows users to manage payments and communicate through messages.
 Designed as a learning project, this app demonstrates the basics of user interaction, data management, and simple financial transactions in Python.

 Features: